slviajero/tinybasic/README.md

 NEW sets all variables to zero and deletes the entire program.

-LIST doesn't allow no argument.
+LIST doesn't allow an argument - only full listing is supported.

 DUMP prints the initial section of the memory as a decimal dump.